hawkins-lab/STARR_Seq_to_MPRAnalyze_input/README.md

 1. Navigate to the STARR_Seq_to_MPRAnalyze_input directory.
 2. Add any Starr Seq files into the **pipeline_input** directory.
 These should be .fasta.gz files.
 3. Submit a job to the computation cluster with the **run_pipeline.sh** script.
-4. Wait ~8 hours for the data to be processed
+4. Wait ~12 hours for the data to be processed
 5. Check pipeline_output/13_final_mpranalyze_input/ directory for the MPRAnalyze input .csv files.

 Just a few notes for reference:
 - We run all heavy computational processes on University of Washington's Genome Sciences cluster computing.
+- Arpit has notified me that the first steps of processing the fastq.gz files may have different barcode lengths.
+If that is the case, you might need to modify the numbers (i.e. cutadapt  -j 0 -u 50 -u -40 might be different than what is written here).